Would you like to become an entrepreneur? At Job Market Finland, you will find information and services to help you start your entrepreneurship.

 The four-month period may start from the beginning in case of starting entrepreneurial activities or self-employment, once you have met the work requirement which is the prerequisite for unemployment allowance and the maximum time for the unemployment allowance starts from the beginning.

-The Unemployment security advisory services of the TE Services will advise you on how your situation will affect your eligibility for unemployment security.
+The unemployment security advisory services of employment services will advise you on how your situation will affect your eligibility for unemployment security.

-After four months have elapsed from the start of entrepreneurial activities or one's own work, an expert from the TE Office or the local government pilot will determine whether you are an entrepreneur referred to in the Unemployment Security Act.
+After four months have elapsed from the start of entrepreneurial activities or one's own work, the KEHA Centre's unemployment security area of responsibility will assess whether your business or self-employment is your main or secondary activity, or whether it has ended.
 The estimate may not be the same as in taxation, for example.
 The unemployment benefit payer, i.e. KELA or the unemployment fund, assesses the preconditions for the payment of unemployment security separately.

 In the beginning of the assessment, a clarification request will usually be opened for you.
-You can respond to this request in the ‘E-services' section of Job Market Finland or on a paper form.
+You can respond to this request in the E-services at Job Market Finland or on a paper form.
 In the clarification request, you can describe your situation in more detail and attach the necessary documents.

-When assessing your right to unemployment security, among other things, the following are of significance:
+When assessing your entitlement to unemployment security, among other things, the following are of significance:

 The share of ownership applies to both the shares of family members as well as ownership through a so-called intermediary company.

-If you are unemployed and are self-employed for more than two weeks, notify the TE Office or the local government pilot.
-Your assigned expert will determine the start times of unemployment and self-employment.
+If you are unemployed and are self-employed for more than two weeks, notify the employment official.
+Your assigned service specialist will determine the start times of unemployment and self-employment.

 Work undertaken via a billing service cooperative is considered to be in the context of an employment relationship if you have entered into a contract of employment with the billing service cooperative.
 In this case, it must be possible to consider the cooperative as an employer in general.
 This means that the cooperative offers in its own name the services you do for your work.
 The cooperative is not considered to be an employer if it only provides information on job opportunities or takes care of the billing for the work done by its members.
 In such situations, an employment relationship can only exist between the billing service cooperative and the person responsible for issuing invoices.

 Work done via a billing service cooperative is not generally within the context of an employment relationship.
-The expert at the TE Office or the local government pilot will assess the impact of work other than work completed under an employment or public service relationship on your right to unemployment security on the basis of the provisions on entrepreneurs in the Unemployment Security Act.
+Your assigned employment service specialist will assess the impact of work other than work completed under an employment or public service relationship on your right to unemployment security on the basis of the provisions on entrepreneurs in the Unemployment Security Act.

 If you work as an entrepreneur via a billing service cooperative for a maximum of two weeks at a time, you may be entitled to unemployment security.
 Please note that other conditions for receiving unemployment security must also be met.
 When you are employed in entrepreneurial activities for a maximum of two weeks at a time, the impact of the period of work completed as an entrepreneur on your right to receive unemployment security will not be investigated, and if the entrepreneurial activity is full-time, it will not prevent you from receiving an unemployment benefit.
-If you have several assignments lasting up to two weeks, contact the TE Office or the local government pilot.
+If you have several assignments lasting up to two weeks, contact employment services.

 You must inform the party paying your unemployment benefit of any new period of employment, and it will make a decision on your entitlement to unemployment security.
 In order to receive an adjusted unemployment benefit, you must be registered as a job seeker.
 If you receive a partial disability pension, you only need to look for part-time work.